itsnebulalol/ding/README.md

 # dleovl says:
 This is a fork of `itsnebulalol/ding` to incorporate a GitHub Actions workflow `.yml` for building without a Mac.
 As the `LICENSE` allows for distribution and modification, this repository can be made.
 The changes to the source are noted below, making it more reliable and safer than a piracy repository.
 The link to purchase the tweak is noted below, please do so if you want to support the developer.

+Builds for current-day `roothide` will not be available, as the architecture is quickly evolving.
+Please use the [RootHidePatcher](https://github.com/roothide/RootHidePatcher).

 ## Licensing

 The source is untouched, only `.github/workflows/build.yml` has been created for building, and this message created in `README.md`.